Remuneration scheme for the President and CEO and members of the Executive Group

 The Board of Directors appoints the President and CEO and decides on the terms of his/her employment relationship.

-The President and CEO has a period of notice of six months in addition to which he is entitled to severance pay equalling six months’ salary.
+The president and CEO has a period of notice of six months, in addition to which he is entitled to severance pay equal to six months’ salary.

 Remuneration and other benefits of the members of the Executive Group

 The Board of Directors decides on the remuneration and other terms of employment of the members of the Executive Group.

 Members of the Executive Group are covered by the incentive scheme for key persons as described above (see 1.3.1.).

 In 2014, the salaries and fringe benefits of the members of the Executive Group, excluding the President and CEO, were EUR 1,270,103.70 and performance pay EUR 159,132.20 (for 2013) and EUR 109,133.63 (for the long-term incentive scheme for 2011–2013), totalling EUR 1,538,369.53.

 The costs for the members of the Executive Group’s supplementary pension agreements amounted to EUR 194,554 in 2014.